-The LLM in Law is an excellent way to identify and develop a legal specialism for a career in legal practice or academic research.
+The LLM in Law is an excellent way to broaden ones knowledge across a range of areas of legal specialism, gain understanding of the synergies and principles applicable across legal disciplines and identify areas of interest for a career in legal practice or academic research.

 Many recent graduates have used the programme as a platform for further study.
-Others who are professionally qualified are now working as attorneys, lawyers, legal advisers and specialists, financial analysts and tax associates for organisations including Deloitte, The Royal Bank of Scotland, the Brooklyn Supreme Court and the Supreme Court of Japan.
+Others who are professionally qualified are now working as:

 Relevant work experience is not required but may increase your chances of acceptance.